JuliusSDev/sound-analyser-for-LEDs/README.md

 ## Introduction
-A more detailed introduction to your project.
-Explain what the project does, why it is useful, and any other background information.
 This project is for displaying the sound output of your device on an external LED-strip, controlled by e.g. an ESP32 (the [corresponding github-repository](https://github.com/AlmTheHedgehog/ESP32-WS2811-Bluetooth-Controller) for this).

 ## Features